 Campus Hours Campus gates open at 7:15 am.
 No students are allowed before this time.
-The regular elementary school day begins at 8:30 am and ends at 2:43 pm, a total of six (6) hours and thirteen minutes daily.
-Five hours and twenty-eight minutes are allotted for classroom instruction and one (1) hour for recess and lunch combined.
+The elementary instructional day begins at 8:30 am and ends at 2:43 pm.
+Five (5) hours are allotted for classroom instruction, 15 minutes for recess, and 45 minutes for lunch.
+Students should be in homeroom at 8:15 am.

-Arrival Children must not be dropped off before 7:15am.
-When the gates are open, students who are car riders will exit the vehicles in the main parking lot.
-School personnel will direct traffic, as busses and pedestrians will be entering the campus.
-If students will be eating breakfast in the cafeteria, they should arrive on campus between 7:30 am and 8:15 am to have enough time to eat breakfast.
+Arrival Children must not be dropped off before 7:15 am.
+When the gates are open at 7:15 am, students who are car riders will exit the vehicles at the drop off area in the main parking lot.
+Bus riders will also exit the busses at the drop off area.
+Pedestrians will enter the campus through the pedestrian gate located near the bus stop at the corner of Catalina Lane and Y-Sengsong Road.
+School personnel will direct pedestrian and vehicular traffic.
+For safety, everyone is reminded to cooperate with school personnel.
+When students enter campus, they will proceed to the cafeteria to eat breakfast or go directly to the designated waiting areas.
+If students will be eating breakfast in the cafeteria, they should arrive on campus between 7:15 am and 7:30 am to have enough time to eat.
+The exit gate and pedestrian gate will be secured at 8:00 am.

 Walkers Students will line up by the head start classrooms.
 School personnel will stop traffic to allows students to cross the street safely.
 Students must have on hand, their walker's pass, which is given by the teacher.
 A student without a walker's pass will not be allowed to exit the school.